 Covering state government proceedings makes for an unconventional broadcast day.
 Some events only last a few minutes; others can run all day long.
 Because we don't edit our coverage, what you see on CT-N doesn't usually fit into 30 or 60-minute program blocks like a conventional TV network.
 And since we don't have the benefit of knowing how long a government proceeding will be until after it's over, we cannot assemble our program schedule too far in advance.
 In order to provide our viewers with the widest variety of up-to-date programming, we set our programming schedule 24 hours in advance.
 You can view our daily schedule here on the website at any time, and can also subscribe to receive it in your email daily.

-How soon after taping does a program air on CT-N (or appear in
+How soon after recording does a program air on CT-N (or appear in

 A lot of that depends on where the event occurred and how we covered it.
 Events that take place in the Legislative Office Building or within the House or Senate Chambers of the State Capitol may air live or within 24 hours of taping; that's because those locations are hard-wired to our control room.
 That allows us to add graphics, record an event to our video server, and even broadcast it as it's happening.
 Events in other locations must be recorded on video tape and returned to our control room for post-production before they can air.
 While we do our best to get this material on the air quickly, a busy legislative calendar can sometimes prevent us from doing post production right away.
 Most programs still air very soon after they've been recorded.

-Many aired events will also be made available as on demand files on our website.
-Most on demand events become available at CT-N.com within 24 hours after their first airing.
-Due to limited server space, not all of our broadcast events get offered on-demand.
+Aired events will also be made available as on-demand files on our website.
+Most on-demand events become available at CT-N.com within 24 hours after their first airing.

 is CT-N distributed?